Toning Your Quads and Sculpting the Perfect Calves

-This challenge was designed to integrate the best leg exercises for women with explosive cardio moves.
+This 30 day leg challenge was designed to integrate the best leg workouts for women with explosive cardio moves.
 Building muscle is one of the best ways to burn fat, but the addition of cardiovascular exercises will help you slim down faster.
 We want you to see and feel results in just 30 days!

-Once you dive into the workouts, you’ll see that on certain days, you do all 3 of the fat-burning moves on the same day.
+Once you dive into these good leg workouts, you’ll see that on certain days, you do all 3 of the fat-burning moves on the same day.
 This day will always be followed by a rest day so that you can recover and prepare to go even harder as you progress through the workouts!

 The other exercises are traditional strength- and muscle-building moves, so those should be plenty to give you toned quads and perfect calves by the end of the challenge.
 If you lack the stamina to complete the prescribed reps as the challenge progresses, simply break the exercise up into smaller sets (for example: if you can’t jump rope for 6 minutes straight, do three 2-minute sets instead with short breaks in between).

-If you’re new to lifting or using the 4-week challenge to jumpstart some healthy habits, you can do all of the exercises without weights (for goblet squats, just cross your arms over your chest).
+If you’re new to lifting or using the 30 day leg challenge to jumpstart some healthy habits, you can do all of the leg workouts without weights (for goblet squats, just cross your arms over your chest).
 But for gym junkies and to get the best results, use dumbbells or kettlebells as written.

 On that note, ladies, please do NOT be afraid of heavy weights.
 If you’re ready to take on the challenge, see what you’re made of.
 Despite the fact that we have fierce women all over the country deadlifting and snatching more than many men, the fear of bulking up still exists.
 If you lift weights and you lift heavy, you will build muscle.
 But you will by no means gain more than you desire.
 Adding lean muscle to your legs will give them a strong athletic appearance, not to mention help you shed fat by giving your metabolism a healthy boost.

-No matter what weight you use (or don’t use), you’re accomplishing something big by taking on a 30 day leg workout challenge!
+No matter what weight you use (or don’t use), you’re accomplishing something big by taking on our best leg workouts for women challenge!

 30 Day Leg Challenge for Women that Work